NethServer/nethsecurity-docs/storage.rst

 NethSecurity allows you to save a copy of system logs to a storage device other than the one it's currently on, like a USB stick or an additional hard drive.
 This can be useful for troubleshooting or keeping a system activity log.

+To configure the additional storage, follow these steps:

 * Attach your storage device (external or internal)
 * Go to the Storage page
 * Select the desired storage where logs will be written to